-This point was resolved by two studies considered by the ad hoc group: one covered crop plants (OECD, 1995a; 1995b) while the other concerned micro-organisms (OECD, 1995c; 1995d).
+This point was resolved by two studies considered by the Ad Hoc Group: one covered crop plants (OECD, 1995a; 1995b) while the other concerned micro-organisms (OECD, 1995c; 1995d).
 Both studies involved a survey with national authorities responsible for risk/safety assessment.
 The aim was to identify the questions they address during the assessment process (as outlined in national laws/regulations/guidance texts) in order to establish the extent of similarity among national authorities.
-The studies used the information provided in the OECD "Blue Book" on Recombinant DNA Safety Considerations (OECD, 1986) as a reference point, in particular the sections covering: i) general scientific considerations; ii) human health considerations; and iii) environmental and agricultural considerations (Appendices B, C and D).
+The studies used the information provided in the OECD's "Blue Book" on Recombinant DNA Safety Considerations (OECD, 1986) as a reference point, in particular, the sections covering: 1) general scientific considerations: 2) human health considerations: and 3) environmental and agricultural considerations (Appendices B, C and D).
 Both studies showed a remarkably high degree of similarity among countries in the questions/issues addressed in risk/safety assessment.